apache/singa/doc/README.md

-# How to Contribute Documentation
+# How to Contribute to Documentation

 ## Website